 As the hospital grew into a major medical center, the need for medical technologists increased.
-Presently, the program accepts 12 students per year.
+The name of the program has recently been updated to North Mississippi Medical Center Medical Laboratory Science Program to reflect the changes in the field.
+Presently, the program accepts up to 12 students per year.

 Because of support from the Pathology Department, hospital administration, and the community, the Medical Laboratory Science Program has developed into a well organized and administered educational program that supplies qualified medical technologists for NMMC and the surrounding service area.

 Graduates from our program are employed throughout the United States, but the majority are located in Mississippi and surrounding states.